epiverse-trace/finalsize/README.md

-population, which is the overall number of infected individuals, depending on a demographic distribution (e.g., age groups) and their contact patterns, accounting for different susceptibility to disease between groups (e.g., from different attack rates or infection prevalences) and within groups (e.g., due to immunization programs).
+population, which is the overall number of infected individuals, depending on a demographic distribution (e.g., age groups) and their contact patterns, accounting for different susceptibility to disease between groups (e.g., due to age-related impaired or dysregulated immune responses) and within groups (e.g., due to immunization programs).

 *finalsize* implements methods outlined in Andreasen ([2011](#ref-andreasen2011)), Miller ([2012](#ref-miller2012)),